hasgeek/events/_jsfoo_events/2019-vueday.md

          5. Vue 3 - to be released.

        **If you are interested in participating in JSFoo: VueDay, submit a talk/tutorial/workshop/BOF proposal here.
 Proposal submissions close on 15 May 2019.**

   right_content: |

     ### Collaborators and community participation with JSFoo: VueDay

-    JSFoo: VueDay is being curated with support from the community.
-The following community members are involved with speaker outreach, proposal reviews, community engagement and putting the conference programme together:
+    "JSFoo: VueDay is being curated with support from the community.
+The following community members are involved with speaker outreach, proposal reviews, community engagement and putting the conference programme together:"

-        1. Rahul Kadyan – Vue core team member, senior software engineer at Myntra
+        * Rahul Kadyan – Vue core team member, senior software engineer at Myntra
-        2. Vidya Ramakrishnan – front-end developer at HasGeek
+        * Vidya Ramakrishnan – front-end developer at HasGeek
-        3. Navya Agarwal – Member of Technical Staff at Adobe
+        * Navya Agarwal – Member of Technical Staff at Adobe
-        4. Hemanth Rai – front-end lead at Cloudnaut Technologies
+        * Hemanth Rai – front-end lead at Cloudnaut Technologies
-        5. Arnav Gupta – founding member at Coding Blocs
+        * Arnav Gupta – founding member at Coding Blocs
-        6. Chirag Jain, front-end developer by practice, is part of the coordinating team for the conference, from the community.
+        * Chirag Jain, front-end developer by practice, is part of the coordinating team for the conference, from the community.
     For details, contact HasGeek on info@hasgeek.com or jsfoo.editorial@hasgeek.com; call 7676332020.

 sponsor: